jflorian/doubledog-koji/README.md

 ##### `unprotected_keys`
 An array of names in `keys` which are to be considered unprotected by the garbage collector.
 Any key not listed here is considered a protected key.

+#### koji::httpd class

+This class manages Apache httpd for the needs of the Koji Hub/Web components.

+This manages those parts of httpd that are common to both the Koji Hub and the Koji Web components, which may be on the same or different hosts.

 ### Defined types